bwrc/astrid-r/README.md

 The `astrid` R-package, short for Automatic STRucture IDentification, provides an implementation of the method described in

-_Henelius, Andreas, Ukkonen, Antti, and Puolamäki, Kai.
+_Henelius, Andreas, Puolamäki, Kai and Ukkonen, Antti.
 Finding Statistically Significant Attribute Interactions.
-2016_
+2016_, [available from arXiv](https://arxiv.org/abs/1612.07597).

 The basic idea is to use classifiers to investigate class-dependent attribute interactions in datasets.